Silvia and Greg

 Map showcasing vibrant Caribbean scenery and ocean access for an unforgettable vacation experience.

-The Streets of Cozumel Map
+The Cozumel Map Streets

 Calles (streets) run East and West.
-If they are north of Avenida Benito Juarez, they are even numbered.
+If they are north of Avenida Benito Juárez, they are even numbered.
 If they are south of Juarez, they are odd-numbered.

 Avenidas (Avenues) run North and South.
-One block east of Melgar is 5th Avenida and they increase by 5 as you venture east by block.
+One block east of Melgar is 5th Avenida, and they increase by 5 as you venture east by block.
 The label of Avenidas south of Benito Juarez is “SUR,” and the label of those north of Benito Juarez is “NORTE.”

-Avenida Benito Juarez runs through the center of town all the way to the other side of the island and is also called the “Transversal.”
+Avenida Benito Juárez runs through the center of town all the way to the other side of the island and is also called the “Transversal.”

 Charming map of Cozumel, Mexico highlighting popular beaches, attractions, and the location of Stingray Villa vacation rental for an unforgettable island getaway.